renaww/renaww.github.io/_posts/2022-08-07-bwsi-assistive-tech-hydration-pouch.md

 - VACCINATION TRACKING: Due to COVID the vaccination requirements at my co-designer's nursing home have become much stricter.
 With multiple steps and stages that need to be logged.
 However there is no efficient system to do so--currently everything is being tracked with an Excel sheet, which cannot handle data from all the residents and employees.
 So, a more efficient tracking method would be greatly beneficial to smoother hospital administration.
 - PRESSURE ULCERS: Since many residents are bed-ridden, they tend to develop pressure ulcers.
 To prevent these, caretakers currently have to reposition the patient every 2 hours, which adds lots of extra time to the caretakers' schedules.
 If there was a way to automate this, for example a bed that could reposition itself, this would not only ensure residents get timely repositioning, but also take a load of stress of the caretakers.
 - INFECTION TRACKING: Nursing home managers often have to track cross-contamination.
 If one person gets a disease, nurses will measure what bacteria, tract...etc and watch if anyone else gets the same tract nearby, in which case there is a high probability of contamination.
 However, currently much of this is up to human judgement and my co-designer mentioned it would be greatly helpful if a computer could help more accurately detect and notify of cross-contamination
+- ELECTRONIC MEDICAL RECORDS: The point click care software used for nursing home management was something my co-designer also reflected could be more efficient.
+Currently, the computers are also mounted on stationary carts, so when administering medication, nurses often have to rush between the room and cart, which greatly reduces the efficiency of their work.

 ##### Affecting both parties
 - HYDRATION: On the patient side, many residents affected by memory loss forget to drink water.
 Coupled with a weakening sense of thirstiness, residents can often become dehydrated without realizing--in fact my co-designer mentioned numerous cases of patients who came in and simply needed to rehydrate.
 On the healthcare worker side, she brought up the fact that many of her co-workers and her went entire shifts without drinking water--it was simply too inconvenient, and being faced with an immensly busy schedule time would pass in an instant.